zeruhur/loner/en/wip/grand_strategy.md

 |  5  | Resources           | Become scarce         |
 |  6  | An unexpected event | Ends the turn        |

+#### **Tips for Interpreting Results**
+- **Keep the Narrative Moving**: Whether actions succeed or fail, ensure the results add new layers of intrigue or tension to the story.
+- **AI Behavior Adjustments**: If an AI faction’s intent or target seems illogical for the context, adjust its action to align better with its traits and goals.

 ### Phase 3: Record and Reflect

 At the end of each turn: